schwiftyg/Summary_Notes/others/mark_questions_for_Super_team.md

+# just a pair wrong labels, the total 15 items for marks,   100/15 each mark points is 6.66,  I just one items may lost 50% point , so it should be 100-6.66/3= 96.67 , not 84 ,.

 # SUPER TEAM PICKER HOMEWORK 4
 ## SCORESHEET FOR STUDENT Harry
 Create an Express app with Postgres to store cohorts.